wistefan/odrl-pap/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Getting familiar with policies

+The project aims to take [ODRL Policies](https://www.w3.org/TR/odrl-model/) and execute them using the [Open Policy Agent](https://www.openpolicyagent.org).

+In order to get familiar with the languages and tools, see [test/examples](src/test/resources/examples).

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: